SuperOfficeDocs/superoffice-docs/docs/onsite/web-client/debug.md

 ## From the Start menu

-To do it click on the Start button and type in “Product Configuration” and click on the one that has the name of the program you want to troubleshoot.
+To do it click on the Start button and type in "Product Configuration" and click on the one that has the name of the program you want to troubleshoot.

 There are multiple ways how [SuperOffice can be deployed][1].
 If SuperOffice Web and NetServer are installed separately, or if your company’s SuperOffice installation has more than one NetServer, make sure you start the  Product configuration which has the name of the component you want to troubleshoot.